A 3rd Canadian Has Been Detained In China As Diplomatic Rancor Rises

 Since her arrest, China has detained at least two Canadian citizens: former diplomat Michael Kovrig and businessman Michael Spavor.
 However, authorities have not officially drawn a link between these incidents and Meng's own arrest, and Canadian officials did not say the third detention was connected.

 Nevertheless, the timing has raised suspicions that, as one former premier of Ontario put it, the incidents represent "repression and retaliation."
-The International Crisis Group, which Kovrig serves as North East Asia adviser, also had strong words for Beijing in its most recent statement: "Michael's arrest is unjust.
+The International Crisis Group, where Kovrig serves as North East Asia adviser, also had strong words for Beijing in its most recent statement: "Michael's arrest is unjust.
 He should be freed immediately," said Robert Malley, the group's president and CEO.

 "Far from being secretive, Michael's work was open for all to see, Chinese officials first and foremost," Malley added.
 "The real danger to China comes from Michael's arbitrary arrest and detention for these will have a chilling effect on people wanting to visit and engage with the country."